cesarvr/blog/content/post/istio-2.md

 ....
 ```

-### Passing The Request
+### Sending The Request

-We got one part of the bridge, so now let's take care of the part that delivers the incoming data to its destination.
+Let's take care of the part that delivers the incoming data to its destination.

-To do this we need to import the *HTTPService* class, that like the class above handles the complexity but this time from the service side (the destination).
+We can start by importing the *HTTPService* class, this class is uses a similar interface to the one above but it takes care of connecting to any process running in the same IP address by TCP port, as mentioned in [the first post](http://cesarvr.github.io/post/prometheus/) we can take advantage of fact that the Kubernetes **pod** provides a common address for all containers.

 ```js
   let { HTTPService, HTTPServer } =  require('node-ambassador')